algorandfoundation/docs/docs/reference/cli/diagcfg/metric.md

-Enable/diable and configure Algorand metric collection
+Enable/diable and configure Algorand metric collection, as indicated in the config.json file